Information last updated 1 March 2021

 · Make sure that tamariki and adults are not sharing cups, cutlery, plates, etc.

 Centres need to ensure that anyone who hires their centre agrees to follow the centre’s cleaning practices and observes any limitations about group gatherings.

-You can find further Ministry of Education guidance and licensing information here – Health and safety in licensed early learning services and kōhanga reo COVID-19 GUIDANCE FOR ALERT LEVELS 1-4
+You can find further Ministry of Education guidance and licensing information here – Health-and-safety-for-COVID-19-Licensed-Early-Learning-Services-Alert-Levels-1-4

 Good disinfectants to use are things that contain hypochlorite (which is the main active ingredient in bleach) or activated hydrogen peroxide (0.5%).
 The Ministry of Health recommends that ECE services will need to use a disinfectant that has at least 2% hypochlorite.